seraph-lwing/MRS/README.md

 ```
 Then you can connect with the web app via localhost:<localport> in your browser.

-input lyrics, and enjoy the recommendations
+## input lyrics, and enjoy the recommendations!